 How Do You Make Texas Nachos?

 Making Texas nachos is simple enough and can be done quickly.
 You CAN start with packaged cooked corn tortillas, but do yourself a favor and fry them yourself.
 They come out so much better when you do this at home.
 So, start by adding vegetable oil to a large pot, about 1.5 inch worth, and heat it up.
-It should measure 375 degrees F. Make sure the pot is large enough to accomodate your tortillas, and do not let the oil come to a boil.
+It should measure 375 degrees F. Make sure the pot is large enough to accommodate your tortillas, and do not let the oil come to a boil.
 It should be a hot simmer.

 Next, slice corn tortillas in half or in quarters.
 I prefer halves so I can make larger nacho servings.
 Set them into the hot oil and fry them for about a minute or so per side.
 The tortillas will begin to brown.
 Flip them one time in the oil and watch them so they do not over brown or burn.
 They will continue to brown a bit after you remove them, so keep that in mind.